craylton/craylton.github.io/blog/economy-is-weird.md

 Another aspect people don't talk about often is something I call 'crypto-boosting'.
 This is an effect where a company's share price increases simply because it invests in cryptocurrency.
 The clearest example of this is Strategy (formerly MicroStrategy) which fairly consistently operates at a net loss.
 Since they started buying and holding a reserve of Bitcoin in 2020, their share price has risen from about $12 to around $300.
 To be clear, on paper they're still making a loss!
 'Crypto proxy' companies like this present a feedback loop (and feedback loops in the economy usually have sharp teeth): the company buying crypto attracts investment, and the investment is used to buy more crypto.
 The loop continues, leading to crazy valuations on a loss-making company with no plan to change course.
 [This video](https://www.youtube.com/watch?v=inI0SC3Zj4A) can explain the situation much better than I can.

 But here's the thing - the stock market's been threatening to crash at any moment for literally _over a year_ now, and yet it still keeps going up.
 So where's all the money coming from?
 Well, the majority of these investments are coming [from within companies themselves](https://www.federalreserve.gov/releases/z1/20250911/z1.pdf).
-The magnificent seven are doing enormous share buybacks, which only pushes their own share prices higher, but given that they've just spent billions on a potentially loss-generating tech, how long can they keep this up?
+The 'Magnificent Seven' are doing enormous share buybacks, which only pushes their own share prices higher, but given that they've just spent billions on a potentially loss-generating tech, how long can they keep this up?
 This is where my knowledge breaks down, and all I can do is throw my hands up and say "it just looks really bad but I don't know why."

 So anyway, we were talking about what to do with our £100,000.
 Since stocks don't look particularly safe, let's look at other asset classes.